-- (1) The number of shares underlying unexercised Options includes both vested and unvested Options. - (2) The value of unexercised "in-the-money" Options is calculated by subtracting the exercise price of the Options from the 30-day volume weighted average trading price of shares on the TSX on December 31, 2023 of \$20.35 and multiplying the difference by the number of unexercised "in-the-money" Options. - (3) Figure represents DSUs, including the dividend equivalent rights associated therewith.
+- (1) Figure represents DSUs, including the dividend equivalent rights associated therewith.
 All DSUs and the dividend equivalent rights associated therewith are not exercisable by a director until the redemption date, such redemption date occurring only after the cessation of directorship and are therefore shown as unvested for the purposes of this table.
 Please see "Compensation Discussion and Analysis Long-Term Equity Incentives Dividend Equivalent Rights".
-The independent directors do not hold PSUs or RSUs. - (4) The market value of vested DSUs not paid out or distributed is calculated by multiplying the number of DSUs by the 30-day volume weighted average trading price of shares on the TSX on December 31, 2023 of \$20.35. - (5) Both Ms. Hooper and Mr. Muslih were appointed to the Board effective December 5, 2023 and were not eligible to elect to receive any portion of their 2023 compensation in DSUs.
-Each of Ms. Hooper and Mr. Muslih have elected to receive 100% of their retainer compensation in the form of DSUs commencing in 2024. - (6) Mr. McRae resigned from the Board effective May 1, 2023.
+The independent directors do not hold PSUs or RSUs. - (2) The market value of vested DSUs not paid out or distributed is calculated by multiplying the number of DSUs by the 30-day volume weighted average trading price of shares on the TSX immediately preceding December 31, 2024 of \$24.33. - (3) Mr. Cleary resigned from the Board effective April 30, 2024. - (4) Mr. Richardson was appointed to the Board effective January 9, 2024.